droxit/roxcomposer/doc/implementation.md

 The `service_key` lookup allows you to have central config files containing multiple services and other information.
 At the moment the service parameters need to bested at least on level down, meaning you can't leave the `service_key` emtpy.

 The `config_file` parameter is optional.
-If left out the service will look for an environment variable named `DROXIT_MOSAIC_CONFIG`.
+If left out the service will look for an environment variable named `DROXIT_ROXCOMPOSER_CONFIG`.
 If it is defined it is expected to contain a path to a valid configuration.
 If the variable is not defined the service will try to load a file named `config.json` from the current working directory as a last resort.
 If none of this works the service constructor will fail.

 ## Logging

-mosaic supports multiple logging implementations that can be injected into the service base class (see the appendix for more information).
+roxcomposer supports multiple logging implementations that can be injected into the service base class (see the appendix for more information).

 The package provides a basic logger implementation which will be used out of the box and can be configured upon service invocation: